About Rain City Real Estate Guide

 1757 NW 60th St

-This home is one of the most cozy and fasinating houses in Ballard!
+This home is one of the most cozy and fascinating houses in Ballard!
 The home has retained its Victorian style and has been nominated each year for the Ballard Historical Society’s Old House Tour.
 The decoration is impeccable and it is obvious that the current owners had a keen attention to detail.

 The house is two stories with a basement and a wonderful yard and is in a great locations!
 It is within walking distance of Downtown Ballard and all the coffee shops and stores there…